ColinEberhardt/Presentations/QCon/presentation.md

 - Another wave of mobile, desktop and server-side UI frameworks will re-target the web
   - write once, run everywhere

 --
 - Performance gains fail to materialise, with backlash from early adopters

 --
-- Heavyweight productivity tools all start moving to the web (e.g. Photoshop, AutoCAD)
+- Heavyweight productivity tools start moving to the web (e.g. Photoshop, AutoCAD)

 ---
-class: center, offset
+class: center, offtop

 # 2020 - and beyond